nchagti/neolatdracor/README.md

 status: dormant
 website: [TransLatin](https://translatin.nl/)

-## Overview of Neo-Latin Plays
+## Overview of Neo-Latin Dramas

-This is an overview of Neo-Latin plays which may be incorporated into NeoLatDraCor.
-Some plays are related to the research of the [NeoLatDraCor working groups](#contributing-working-groups), as indicated by the “Project” column.
+This is an overview of Neo-Latin dramas which may be incorporated into NeoLatDraCor.
+Some dramas are related to the research of the [NeoLatDraCor working groups](#contributing-working-groups), as indicated by the “Project” column.
 All of the working groups would welcome your support in encoding the respective plays.
-Moreover, we have also included Neo-Latin plays unrelated to the working groups that would be a valuable contribution to NeoLatDraCor.
+Moreover, we have also included Neo-Latin dramas unrelated to the working groups that would be a valuable contribution to NeoLatDraCor.

 We would be very grateful if colleagues interested in and working on Neo-Latin